pemellquist/idmlight/API.md

 ## 1. Overview

-This guide is intended for software developers who wish to create applications using the openidm set of APIs.
+This guide is intended for software developers who wish to create applications using the IDMLight set of APIs.
 It assumes the reader has a general understanding of APIs, IDM concepts, RESTful web services, HTTP/1.1 conventions and JSON serialization formats.

 ### 1.1 API Maturity Level

-This API definition represents the openidm service in Beta release form.
+This API definition represents the IDMLight service in Beta release form.
 Functionality represented within this specification is subject to change.

 **Version API Status**: *BETA*